FAQs For Horse Coverages

 23. How do I increase the insured value of my horse after I have a policy?

 If you have owned the horse for a minimum 3-6 months, value increases can be requested during the current policy term.
 Please submit a Statement of Health form along with any of the following: show records (including results/size of classes), USEF/breed registration number, letter from your trainer stating the reasons for the increase in value, summary of training expenses, winnings, and/or breeding history.
-Once we receive this information, we can ask underwriting to approve the increase in value and the additional premium is pro-rated through the end of the existing policy.
+Once we receive this information, we can ask underwriting to consider the increase in value and if approved, the additional premium is pro-rated through the end of the existing policy.
 Value increases can also be requested at renewal if you prefer.

 top